The Best Zucchini Bread Recipe (Moist, Easy, and No-Knead!)

 • 1/2 cups vegetable oil, or melted coconut oil

-• 1 1/2 cups zucchini, shredded and lightly squeezed; about 1 medium zucchini
+• 1 1/2 cups zucchini, grated and lightly squeezed, fresh or thawed from frozen

 Instruction